tdongsi/tdongsi.github.io/source/_posts/Python/2016-01-27-python-post-1.markdown

    * Why?
 This calendar ensures all 4 quarters in a calendar year are equal.
 This allows comparing weekly data (e.g., retail sales) to the prior year without correcting for times when regular calendar weeks break across months or quarters.
    * How?
 It usually uses the same end month as the fiscal calendar and each retail week consists of Sunday through Saturday.
       * The retail year end is defined as "the last Saturday of the month at the fiscal year end".
       * If August 1st is Sunday, it is retail calendar's starting date.
-The Satuday July 31st is the last Saturday and end of the last retail year.
+The Saturday July 31st is the last Saturday and end of the last retail year.
       * If August 1st is Monday, then Saturday July 30th is end of the last retail year, and July 31st is the start of the current retail year.
 5. **ISO calendar**: provided in Python `datetime` module.
    * Example: January 02, 2006 to December 31, 2006.